Race Day Readiness: Using Form to Peak Perfectly

 Race Day

-• TSB should be in your target range
+• Form should be in your target range

-• CTL should still be within 5 to 10 percent of its peak value — you have shed fatigue without sacrificing meaningful fitness
+• CL should still be within 5 to 10 percent of its peak value, meaning you have shed fatigue without sacrificing meaningful fitness

 The Short Taper (5 to 7 Days)

 For shorter races like 5Ks and 10Ks, or for athletes who lose fitness quickly during rest, a compressed taper works well.
-Reduce volume by 40 to 50 percent immediately and include two sharpening sessions during the week.
-TSB will not climb as high, but for shorter events, you do not need it to.
+Reduce volume by 40 to 50 percent immediately (Bosquet et al., 2007) and include two sharpening sessions during the week.
+Form will not climb as high, but shorter events do not require it.

 1. Cutting Volume Too Early

-Starting your taper three or four weeks out is almost always too long.
-CTL begins declining noticeably after about 10 days of reduced load.
-A three-week taper for a marathon can cost you 10 to 15 CTL points — that is real fitness walking out the door.
-When you open your Performance Management Chart in 400WFTP, watch the CTL line carefully during any taper.
-If it is dropping like a stone, you started too early or cut too aggressively.
+Starting a taper three or four weeks before a race is almost always too long.
+CL begins declining noticeably after about 10 days of reduced load (Neufer, 1989).
+A three-week taper for a marathon can cost 10 to 15 CL points, representing a real loss of fitness.
+Watch the CL line on your Performance Management Chart during any taper; if it drops steeply, you started too early or cut too aggressively.

 2. Panic Training

-This is the evil twin of cutting too early.
-You are five days out from your goal race, your taper is going perfectly, and suddenly anxiety whispers: you are losing fitness.
-So you go out and hammer a hard workout.
-The damage is immediate — ATL spikes, TSB crashes, and you arrive at the start line carrying exactly the fatigue you spent two weeks trying to shed.
+Five days out from your goal race, the taper is going well, and then anxiety sets in: you feel like you are losing fitness.
+So you hammer a hard workout.
+AL spikes, Form crashes, and you arrive at the start line carrying the fatigue you spent two weeks trying to shed.

-Trust the process.
-A few days of easy running will not undo months of training.
-But one panic workout can undo a careful taper.
+A few days of easy running will not undo months of training, but one panic workout can undo a careful taper.

 3. Eliminating Intensity Entirely

 A common misconception is that tapering means nothing but easy jogging and rest days.
-In reality, maintaining some intensity during the taper is essential.
-Race-pace intervals, strides, and tempo segments keep your neuromuscular system engaged and your body calibrated to the effort level you will demand on race day.
-What you reduce is volume, not intensity.
+Maintaining some intensity during the taper is essential.
+Race-pace intervals, strides, and tempo segments keep your neuromuscular system engaged and your body calibrated to race effort.
+The variable to reduce is volume, not intensity (Mujika & Padilla, 2003; Hickson et al., 1985).

 4. Ignoring Life Stress

-TSB captures training stress beautifully, but it does not account for work deadlines, travel fatigue, poor sleep, or emotional stress.
-All of these contribute to your overall fatigue load.
-If your taper coincides with a stressful work week, your actual readiness may be lower than your TSB suggests.
-Factor in the whole picture.
+Form captures training stress, but it does not account for work deadlines, travel fatigue, poor sleep, or emotional stress.
+These all contribute to your overall fatigue load.
+If your taper coincides with a stressful period at work, your actual readiness may be lower than your Form suggests.

-Your training partner who races best at TSB +20 is not you.
-Athletes respond differently to rest, and what matters is finding your optimal range.
-This is why tracking your TSB alongside race results over multiple seasons is so valuable.
-400WFTP stores this history and makes it easy to look back and identify the pattern.
+Your training partner who races well at Form +20 is not you.
+Athletes respond differently to rest, and finding your personal optimum requires tracking Form alongside race results over multiple seasons.
+400WFTP stores this history so you can identify the pattern over time.

 Reading the Performance Management Chart

-The Performance Management Chart — often called the PMC — is the visual heart of all this analysis.
-In 400WFTP, the PMC plots CTL, ATL, and TSB over time on a single graph, giving you an at-a-glance picture of your training trajectory.
+The Performance Management Chart (PMC) plots CL, AL, and Form over time on a single graph, providing an overview of your training trajectory.

-• The CTL line should be near its peak and declining only slightly.
-A gentle downward slope is fine.
-A cliff is not.
+• The CL line should be near its peak and declining only slightly.
+A gentle downward slope is acceptable; a steep drop means too much fitness is being lost.

-• The ATL line should be dropping noticeably as you reduce training load.
-This is the fatigue leaving your body.
+• The AL line should be falling noticeably as training load decreases.
+This represents fatigue leaving your body.

-• The TSB line should be rising steadily, crossing from negative to positive territory in the final days before your race.
+• The Form line should be rising steadily, crossing from negative to positive territory in the final days before your race.

-The ideal taper on a PMC looks like a pair of scissors opening: ATL falling away to the left while TSB rises to the right, with CTL holding relatively steady in between.
+The ideal taper on a PMC resembles a pair of scissors opening: AL falling while Form rises, with CL holding relatively steady between them.

-Beyond the taper, the PMC reveals the broader story of your season.
-You can trace the arc of a training block — the gradual CTL build during base phase, the ATL spikes during intensity blocks, the recovery weeks where TSB briefly returns toward zero.
-Over months, this creates a sawtooth pattern that is the hallmark of well-periodized training.
+Beyond the taper, the PMC reveals the broader shape of your season.
+You can trace the arc of a training block: gradual CL growth during base phase, AL spikes during intensity blocks, recovery weeks where Form briefly returns toward zero.
+Over months, this creates a sawtooth pattern characteristic of well-periodized training.

 Planning Your Peak: Working Backward From Race Day

-The most effective way to use TSB for race preparation is to plan backward.
-Start with your race date and work in reverse:
+The most effective way to use Form for race preparation is to plan backward from race day:

 3. 6 to 3 weeks out: Final hard training block.
-TSB is deeply negative (-15 to -25), but CTL is at or near its peak.
+Form is deeply negative (-15 to -25), but CL is at or near its peak.

 4. 12 to 8 weeks out: Primary build phase.
-Progressive CTL growth of 3 to 5 points per week with periodic recovery weeks.
+Progressive CL growth of 3 to 5 points per week with periodic recovery weeks.

-When you set a target race in 400WFTP, the platform’s AI coach can project your TSB trajectory based on your planned training and recommend adjustments to hit your target range.
-If your current plan has you arriving at race day with a TSB of -5 instead of +10, the system can suggest where to trim volume or add a rest day to get back on track.
+When you set a target race in 400WFTP, the AI coach can project your Form trajectory based on your planned training and recommend adjustments to hit your target range.

-While TSB is most commonly discussed in the context of tapering, it is equally valuable as a day-to-day training guide throughout your season.
-Monitoring your TSB helps you:
+While Form is most commonly discussed around tapering, it is equally valuable as a day-to-day training guide throughout your season:

-• Schedule recovery weeks before fatigue accumulates to dangerous levels.
-When TSB drops below -20 for more than a week, it is time to back off.
+• Schedule recovery weeks before fatigue accumulates to problematic levels.
+When Form drops below -20 for more than a week, it is time to back off.

 • Identify readiness for key workouts.
 Planning a critical threshold session?
-Check that your TSB is not deeply negative.
-You will get more out of a hard workout when you are reasonably fresh.
+Check that your Form is not deeply negative.
+Hard workouts yield better results when you are reasonably fresh.

-• Avoid the overtraining spiral.
-Chronically negative TSB — below -30 for extended periods — is one of the clearest warning signs that you are digging a hole you may not climb out of.
+• Recognize overtraining risk.
+Chronically negative Form, below -30 for extended periods, is one of the clearest warning signs that you are digging a hole you may not recover from (Meeusen et al., 2013).

 • Build confidence.
-There is something deeply reassuring about seeing the data confirm what your body is telling you.
-When TSB says you are ready and your legs agree, you can toe the start line with genuine conviction.
+Seeing the data confirm what your body is telling you provides reassurance.
+When Form says you are ready and your legs agree, you can toe the start line with conviction.

 Arriving Ready

-That feeling is not luck.
-It is the product of months of disciplined training followed by a precisely executed taper, guided by the objective clarity of TSB.
-The fitness is already inside you.
-The taper simply clears the fatigue out of the way so it can express itself.
+The ideal race-day feeling is unmistakable: legs that feel light but powerful, breathing that feels effortless at paces that used to be hard, and a contained energy that suggests you could sustain anything.
+That state is not luck.
+It is the product of months of disciplined training followed by a precisely executed taper, guided by the objective clarity of Form.
+The fitness is already there.
+The taper clears fatigue out of the way so it can express itself.

 Open your Performance Management Chart.
-Look at where your TSB sits today.
-Then count the days to your next race, and start planning the path from here to the start line.
-The numbers will guide you.
-Your legs will do the rest.
+Look at where your Form sits today.
+Count the days to your next race and plan the path from here to the start line.

 Sarah Karollus